 How Tax Liens Work

-In Tax Lien States, when a property becomes delinquent for non-payment of property taxes, the county will sell a “tax lien certificate” to an investor as a way of recouping these unpaid property taxes.
+In the Tax Lien States, when a property becomes delinquent for non-payment of property taxes, the county will sell a “tax lien certificate” to an investor as a way of recouping these unpaid property taxes.

 Every state has a different set of rules regarding the redemption period, the amount of interest that can be charged, the foreclosure proceedings, and several other aspects of the process.
 Generally speaking, once you understand how it works in one state, you'll be able to learn how other states work relatively quickly (because there are simple variations to the same basic process).